46ki75/notionrs/docs/block/delete-a-block.md

 # Delete a block

+This method is used to delete (archive) a block in Notion.

+> [!INFO]
-You can find the official documentation [here](https://developers.notion.com/reference/delete-a-block).
+> You can find the official documentation [here](https://developers.notion.com/reference/delete-a-block).

 ## Basic Usage